CHANGE FOR GOOD

 A community giving program of the Moscow Food Co-op

-Change for Good is a community giving program of the Moscow Food Co-op focuses on eliminating single-use items from the waste stream.
+Change for Good is a community giving program of the Moscow Food Co-op focused on eliminating single-use items from the waste stream.

 For each reusable tote bag, reusable coffee mug or thermos, bulk container, produce bag, or EcoToGo box, they bring in, customers are able to donate a “5-cent token,” up to 10 tokens, to one of three organizations selected by the Change for Good committee.
 These recipients will rotate every three months, with one consistently being the Co-op’s FLOWER program, which provides a 20% discount for low-income shoppers.